 Section 5.1 Officers

-The Officers of the IETF Trust shall be a Chair, who shall also be a Trustee, a Treasurer and a Secretary, who need not be a Trustee.
-The IETF Trust may also have, at the discretion of the Board of Directors, such other Officers with such titles, terms of office and duties as may be determined in accordance with the provisions of Section 5.9.
+The Officers of the IETF IPMC shall be a Chair, a Treasurer and a Secretary, each of whom shall also be a Director.
+The IETF IPMC may also have, at the discretion of the Board of Directors, such other Officers with such titles, terms of office and duties as may be determined in accordance with the provisions of Section 5.3 and 5.9.
 The Chair shall preside over meetings of the Board of Directors.
 One person may hold two or more offices unless the Certificate of Incorporation or these By-laws otherwise provide.

 Section 5.2 Vacancies

-A vacancy in any office because of death, resignation, removal, disqualification or any other cause shall be filled in the manner prescribed in these By-laws for regular elections to such office and may be filled by the Board of Directors, at its discretion.
+A vacancy in any office because of death, resignation, removal, disqualification or any other cause shall be filled by the Board of Directors at any meeting of, or by written consent of, the Board of Directors.,.

 Section 5.3 Election

-At its annual meeting, the Board of Directors shall choose a Chair, a Chair (if desired), a Treasurer and a Secretary.
-Other Officers may be elected by the Board of Directors at such meeting, and any or all Officers may be replaced, at any other meeting of, or by written consent of, the Board of Directors.
+At its annual meeting, the Board of Directors shall elect a Chair, a Treasurer and a Secretary.
+Other Officers may be elected by the Board of Directors at such meeting in accordance with Section 5.9.
+Any or all Officers may be elected at any other meeting of, or by written consent of, the Board of Directors.

 Section 5.4 Tenure

-Each officer of the IETF Trust shall hold office until such person’s successor is chosen and qualifies, unless a different term is specified in the vote electing such person, or until such person’s earlier ceasing to be a Trustee, death, resignation, or removal.
+Each officer of the IETF IPMC shall hold office until such person’s successor is chosen and qualifies, unless a different term is specified in the vote electing such person, or if such person ceases to be a Director, dies, resigns or is removed.
 Any officer elected by the Board of Directors may be removed at any time by the Board of Directors.
-Any officer may resign by delivering his or her written resignation to the IETF Trust at its principal place of business or to the Secretary.
+Any officer may resign by delivering his or her written resignation to the IETF IPMC at its principal place of business or to the Secretary.
 Such resignation shall be effective upon receipt unless it is specified to be effective at some other time or upon the happening of some other event.

 Section 5.5 Chair

-The Chair shall be the chief executive and the chief operating officer of the Trust.
-In the absence of a separate individual being elected the Chairperson, the Chair shall preside at all meetings of the Board of Directors.
-The Chair shall have general and active management of the business of the IETF Trust and see that all orders and resolutions of the Board of Directors are carried into effect.
+The Chair shall be the chief executive and the chief operating officer of the IETF IPMC.
+In the absence of a separate individual being elected by the Board of Directors as the Chairperson of the Board, the Chair shall preside at all meetings of the Board of Directors.
+The Chair shall have general and active management of the business of the IETF IPMC and shall see that all orders and resolutions of the Board of Directors are carried into effect.
 Without limiting the foregoing, the Chair shall:

-Execute bonds, mortgages, and other contracts, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board of Directors to some other officer or agent of the Trust;
+Execute bonds, mortgages, and other contracts approved by the Board of Directors, except where required or permitted by law to be otherwise signed and executed and except where the signing and execution thereof shall be expressly delegated by the Board of Directors to some other officer or agent of the IETF IPMC;

-Direct and administer the affairs of the IETF Trust including setting compensation (other than his or her own), and the hiring and discharge of office employees;
+Direct and administer the affairs of the IETF IPMC, including setting compensation (other than his or her own if the Chair is an employee as well as Officer (which is not compensated)), and the hiring and discharge of office employees;

-Have complete charge of the records of the IETF Trust (other than corporate records maintained by the Secretary);
+Have complete charge of the records of the IETF IPMC (other than corporate records maintained by the Secretary);

-Initiate and promote programs which serve and advance the purpose and objective of the Trust;
+Initiate and promote programs which serve and advance the purpose and objective of the IETF IPMC;

 Coordinate, assist and monitor all committees and their programs;